zettlchen/AJS-flexord/README.md

 `sim_backpain_apply2grid()`
 : applies `data_sim_from_model()` and the clustering algorithms under study to the parameter grid (`N`, `r`, `m`, and `alpha`).
-Additionally, some error catching in done for cases where combinations of simulated data set and clustering algorithm cannot converge.
+Additionally, some error catching is done for cases where combinations of simulated data set and clustering algorithm cannot converge.

 `sim_var_importance()`